choripan-systems/noBLE-Companion-App/App-Install-On-Windows.md

 <br>

-Unlike the firmware files, which once flashed onto the ESP32 device are no longer necessary and can be deleted, the files used by the nobleComp app should be moved into a more permanent folder, such as under your Windows account's home folder: $HOME/nobleComp.

 > [!TIP]
-> The supplied file "nobleComp.vbs" is a Visual Basic Script that can be used to create a desktop shortcut to launch the nobleComp app, and the file "nobleComp.ico" can be used as the icon for the shortcut.
+> The supplied file "nobleComp.vbs" is a Visual Basic Script that can be used to create a desktop shortcut to launch the nobleComp app by simply double-clicking the shortcut.

 <br>